Will Crypto Recover? Here’s What You Should Know

 Will Crypto Survive a Crash?

 The Guardian traced the decline of cryptocurrency values, led by Bitcoin, to the collapse of a coin called Terra.
 Terra was supposed to be a stablecoin.
-That is, its value is tied to the value of the U.S. dollar.
-But Terra dropped from more than $50 billion to virtually worthless in one week, the Guardian reported.
-With this event, other stablecoins also began to lose value and then Bitcoin, as well, started to drop.
+That is, its value was tied to the value of the U.S. dollar.
+But Terra dropped from more than $50 billion to virtually worthless in one week.
+With this event, other stablecoins also began to lose value and then bitcoin, too, started to drop.

 While the failure of Terra may have been a catalyst, other economic factors, including inflation and rising interest rates, also contributed to the crypto crash.
 According to the Guardian, “when inflation rises, bitcoin tumbles, and as growth prospects diminish, so too does the opportunity for a digital revolution.”